-GIH staff will review the proposals immediately following the close of the submission period.
-The review will consist of two steps:

-- Each proposal will be reviewed for completeness to ensure it meets the criteria listed above. - All proposals will be ranked, with preference given to: - o funders with fewer grant writing programs, specific to the ACA, underway and - o states with less capacity (budgetary, personnel, or otherwise) to apply for grant opportunities created through the ACA, or that demonstrate unmet need.
+GIH staff will review the proposals immediately upon receipt.
+The review process will ensure that each proposal meets the criteria listed above.
+States with less capacity (budgetary, personnel, or otherwise) to apply for grant opportunities created through the ACA, or that demonstrate unmet need, will be given special consideration.

-Once the proposals are ranked, GIH staff will issue grant awards until the fund's assets are depleted.
+GIH staff will issue grant awards until the fund's assets are depleted.